nion-software/nionswift/design/data_model.md

 A **primary coordinate mapping** is the coordinate mapping of an axis group used by default for display and by consumers unaware of multiple coordinate mappings.

-A **coordinate system transform** is an invertible affine transform from one coordinate system to another, stored with the annotated array and typically recorded from the coordinate system graph at acquisition time.
-Coordinate system transforms typically compose only with isotropic coordinate mappings.
+A **coordinate system transform** is an invertible affine transform from one coordinate system to another.
+Coordinate system transforms are relationships in the coordinate system graph and typically compose only with isotropic coordinate mappings.

 An **isotropic coordinate mapping** is a coordinate mapping in which every axis has the same units and the same scale.
 Offsets may differ between axes; the classification considers units and scale only.
 Example: a camera image with square pixels calibrated in nm, with the origin at the image center.